taddison/personal-site/content/blog/2022/08/processing-images-linked-from-frontmatter-with-eleventy-img-to-use-in-meta-tags/index.md

 title: Processing images linked from frontmatter with eleventy-img to use in meta tags
 shareimage: "./shareimage.png"
 tags: [Eleventy]
-# cSpell:words shortcode
+# cSpell:words shortcode shortcodes
-# cSpell:ignore
+# cSpell:ignore srcset
 ---

 Given a markdown file (`/blog/hello-world/index.md`) with frontmatter that looks like this: